netdevops/hier_config/docs/experimental-features.md

 ## Future Config

-Starting in version 2.2.0, a featured called future config was introduced.
+Future config was introduced in version 2.2.0.
 It attempts to predict the running config after a change is applied.

 This feature is useful in cases where you need to determine what the configuration state will be after a change is applied.
 Such as:
 - Ensuring that a configuration change was applied successfully to a device.